Gowtham-R03/Human-Pose-Detector/README.md

 # Human-Pose-Detector
-Detecting human poses by opencv python, in use of mediapipe pakage, which has 33 landmarks of human pose.
+Detecting human poses by OpenCV python, in use of media pipe package, which has 33 landmarks of human pose.